stoplightio/spectral/docs/guides/4f-js-rulesets.md

 Spectral v6.0 added support for a JavaScript ruleset format, similar to the JSON and YAML formats.

-This has a few benefits: it lets you explicitly load formats or rulesets to get control over versioning, you can load common functions from popular JS libraries, and in general feels a lot more welcoming to developers experienced with JavaScript, especially when it comes to working with custom functions.
+This has a few benefits:

+- It lets you explicitly load formats or rulesets to get control over versioning.
+- You can load common functions from popular JS libraries.
+- It feels a lot more welcoming to developers experienced with JavaScript, especially when it comes to working with custom functions.

 **Example**